sclaussen/health/README.md

 - Dramatically reduce (or stop) consumption of foods containing sugar
 - Stop cooking in bad oils
 - Improve your sleep habits
-- Upgrade the quality of the food that you should be consuming
+- Upgrade the quality of the food that you are consuming
 - Research time restricted feeding (aka intermittent fasting), get started with a 16:8 plan
 - Research Keto and seriously consider it (for those with a BMI > 25 or pre-diabetes/diabetes)